AI. Useful innovation or one step away from robot world domination?

 Reps are now consistently consuming intel and winning more competitive deals as a result.

 We are heavy Gong users.
-And Gong, helpfully, has AI features within the platform which makes our sales team’s lives much easier!
+Gong, helpfully, has AI features that make our sales team’s lives much easier!

-Essentially, Gong’s AI pulls from all the recorded sales calls.
-For example, you want to know if there has ever been a conversation about budgets during a call with ABC account.
-You ask the AI, and it tells you based on all the data it has.
+If you want to know if there’s ever been a conversation about budgets during a call with ABC account, you ask the AI, and it tells you based on the data it has.

-We use it to give us summaries of our sales calls, which we can then share with our prospects or use as a log of where we are at with deals.
+We use it to generate summaries of our sales calls, which we can then share with our prospects or use as a log of deal progress.

-Gong’s AI can also use these recordings to help you shape email outreach to these specific accounts using pain points and other important, useful information.
+Gong’s AI can also use these recordings to help you shape email outreach using pain points and other information.

-As a department, RevOps often implements new tech for other departments or solves unique problems for other teams, so there are fewer repeatable processes than can be automated by AI.
+As a department, RevOps often implements new tech for other departments or solves unique problems for other teams, so there are fewer repeatable processes that can be automated by AI.

 However, we have sound ways that AI can help.